logo image

 1995 the film Rob Roy starring Liam Neeson is released.

-2002 - the Loch Lomond and Trossachs National Park is opened covering about 700 square miles, with the Trossachs section around Aberfoyle, Lock Katrine and Callander.
+2002 - the Loch Lomond and Trossachs National Park is opened covering 700 square miles, with the Trossachs section around Aberfoyle, Lock Katrine and Callander.
 See the Click on Map at the top of the page for the area top attractions and mountains.

 RS Home